orangejulius/blog/source/_posts/2014-02-19-drafts-are-evil-write-and-be-done.markdown

 Writing, as it turns out, is exactly the same.
 In fact, it's even more difficult to ship your writing.
 The inevitable flaws you expose when sharing your words are deeper and more personal than any code.
-And most writing is much more permanent than software: once shared, it generally doesn't change very much, except perhaps to fix a few typos[1].
+And most writing is much more permanent than software: once shared, it generally doesn't change very much, except perhaps to fix a few typos{% fn %}.

 So, really, blogging has been the best practice for shipping software I could have chosen.
 I've intentionally tried to embrace imperfection.
 Every one of my posts needs more work.
 It would have